infolinematrix/Reactor-CMS/readme.md

-# Reactor CMS for Laravel Developer
+# Reactor Data Management System
-Polymorphic and multilingual content management system.
+Polymorphic and multilingual Data Management System in Laravel Framework.
+Developer can use at their own risk.

 ![Reactor Dashboard](https://github.com/infolinematrix/Reactor-CMS/blob/master/reactor.png)

-Reactor is a polymorphic and multilingual content management system powered by [Laravel](https://laravel.com).
+Reactor is a polymorphic and multilingual Data Management System powered by [Laravel](https://laravel.com).
 **Important:** Reactor is still in alpha versions of the V3 family and is still being developed, use it at your own risk!

 ## Features (very briefly)